Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a view of where you’d like be in the next one year or two?
-Failure to set goals that are achievable can slow progress.
-Set clear short and long-term objectives prioritizing those with the greatest impact on career advancement.
-To boost job satisfaction be sure your objectives align with your personal goals.
+Do you have a clear vision of where you’d like to be within the next year or two years?
+Failing to set achievable goals will hinder your progress.
+Establish clear long-term and short-term objectives prioritizing those with the highest impact on your career advancement.
+In order to increase job satisfaction Make sure these goals align with your personal preferences.

 - Attend professional events